openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_guide.md

 If there is a vacant stream, it pops the request from the queue and actually expedites that to the on-device execution.

 ### Throughput on the CPU: Internals <a name="cpu-streams"></a>
-In order to best serve multiple inference requests simultaneously, the inference threads are grouped/pinned to the particular CPU cores, constituting execution "streams".
+In order to best serve multiple inference requests simultaneously, the inference threads are grouped/pinned to the particular CPU cores, constituting the CPU streams.
 This provides much better performance for the networks than batching especially for the many-core machines:
 ![](../img/cpu_streams_explained_1.png)